lowRISC/opentitan/hw/ip/spi_device/doc/programmers_guide.md

 For any mode change that involves switching to a different clock source, the following programming sequence must be followed:

-1. Check if SPI line is idle.
+1. Software should ensure that the SPI clock is inactive, e.g. by holding the upstream SPI host in reset or signal it to hold off.
 2. Clear [`CONTROL.sram_clk_en`](../data/spi_device.hjson#control) to 0.
-3. Change to the new mode
+3. Change to the new SPI mode
 4. Set [`CONTROL.sram_clk_en`](../data/spi_device.hjson#control) to 1.

+**Note: This is a limitation of the current `spi_device` that is planned to be removed in a future revision.**

 ## TPM over SPI